jekyll/minima/_posts/2021-05-08-baby-names.md

 permalink: /baby-names/
 ---

-Here are 7 interesting insights and charts from the 3.3 million names that were given to babies in the United States (US) in 2020.
+Here are 7 interesting insights and charts from the 3.3 million names given to babies in the United States (US) in 2020.

 #### **1) 90% of all baby girl names in the US end with letters A, E, N, Y, H, or I**
 ---